 Letter grades are given in all courses except those conducted on a credit/no credit basis.
-Grades are calculated from the student's daily work, class participation, essays and art projects.
+Grades are calculated from the student's daily work, class participation, quizzes, tests, term papers, reports and the final examination.
 They are interpreted as follows: